dloher/dloher-tufte-css-jekyll/index.md

 <br>
 <br>[---Geertz, Clifford.
 1998.
 "Deep Hanging Out." *The New York Review of Books,*](https://www.nybooks.com/articles/1998/10/22/deep-hanging-out/){:target="_blank"} 22 October 1998.' %}

 {%newthought 'I am a social anthropologist'%} based in Switzerland.
 As an anthropologist, I am interested in questions at the the intersections of legal anthropology, environmental anthropology, and the anthropology of the state.
 As a higher education development specialist, I am working on questions of public education.
-Intrigued by the idea of the university not only as a space for individual learning, but as a public and cultural institution, is interested in creating learning environments that
+Intrigued by the idea of the university not only as a space for individual learning, but as a public and cultural institution, I am interested in creating learning environments that foster critical thinking and collaboration, and preserve the idea of human freedom as a basic idea of pedagogy.

-{%newthought 'In 2016, I received'%} a PhD from the [University of Bern](https://www.anthro.unibe.ch){:target='blank'} with a research on so-called assisted voluntary return migration, tracing the transnational migration trajectories of Tunisian migrants between Tunisia and Switzerland.
+{%newthought 'I received'%} my PhD in social anthropology from the [University of Bern](https://www.anthro.unibe.ch){:target='blank'} in 2016 with a research on so-called assisted voluntary return migration, tracing the transnational migration trajectories of Tunisian migrants between Tunisia and Switzerland.
 In my following project as a Post-doc researcher, I was working on the legacy of the asbestos industry in Northern Italy.
 Since 2021, I am a higher education development specialist at the [Lucerne University of Applied Sciences and the Arts HSLU](https://www.hslu.ch/zllf){:target='blank'}.

 {%newthought 'In addition to my'%} expertise in ethnographic research methods, mixed methods research designs, and my knowledge in anthropological theories, I have extensive teaching experience at universities and universities of applied sciences, and a background as an elementary school teacher.